-The Lilly Endowment Community Scholarship will be open from August 6th-September 10th.
+The Lilly Endowment Community Scholarship will open in August 2021.

 The Lilly Endowment Community Scholarship Program (LECSP) awards full-tuition scholarships to students from each county in Indiana.